PgDip in Architecture: Professional Practice (RIBA/ARB Part 3)

 News items on the course and the prizes awarded for the 21/22 session are available online.
 News for the staff involved including the new book by Lupton Stellakis, "Understanding Professional Services Contracts" and a piece written for the Royal Institute of British Architects (RIBA), entitled “Selecting the most appropriate building contract for a small domestic project” can be found on LinkedIn.
 See also news articles about the success of our graduates: Helen Flynn, Ross Hartland, Victoria Savage, Katy Parfitt.

-Here are the provisional dates for the key full day events for 22/23.
-Note that all on-campus events will be live streamed for those taking the distance learning route.
+Here are the provisional dates for the key full day events for 23/24.
+All on-campus events will be live streamed for those enrolled on the distance learning option.

 Full time (FT) students attend all events, Part Time (PT) attend as shown.